Case Overview

 Marty’s conviction was secured based solely on his confession.
 There was no evidence at the crime scene that pointed to him.
 The evidence suggested a violent struggle, yet Marty didn’t have a scratch on him.
 The details of his confession were not supported by the evidence at the scene.
 Marty confessed that he used a dumbbell to beat his parents.
 When the dumbbell was analyzed there was no sign that it had been used in the attack.
 The wounds were also not consistent with that type of weapon.

 Hair consistent with a hair weave was found at the scene.
 Jerry Steuerman wore a weave.
 Steuerman was also the last to leave the house after the previous night’s poker game.
-Even though Steuerman was the last person to be with Seymour Tankleff, the police never properly investigated him, instead, they focussed all of their attention on Marty.
+Even though Steuerman was the last person to be with Seymour Tankleff, the police never properly investigated him, instead focusing all of their attention on Marty.

 Even after his conviction, many believed that Marty was innocent.
 Marty received a great deal of support from many people, including thirty-one former prosecutors, Barry Scheck of the Innocence Project, and The National Association of Criminal Defense Lawyers.
 Several TV programs highlighted the case, leading millions to conclude that Marty was innocent.